|

 work, modifying some with a "bowchaser" 2pdr "pom pom" specifically for anti-E-boat work.
 Germany used their M-class minesweepers

 to excellent advantage in the escort role in both the Channel and in the Baltic.
+Another deadly

 foe of the MTBs was the MFP, or "F-lighter " landing craft used by Germany for coastal resupply primarily in the Mediterranean